-- Explore the map of the week to find out which river is closest to where you live.
+- Explore the Map of the Week to learn more about rivers and lakes.
 Zoom in the map to see the names of the rivers and find out about rivers in your region!

-The data in this map are provided by the Joint Research Center.
+The data in this map are provided by the Joint Research Center (JRC).